jbmorley/showrss/README.md

 showrss
 =======

-Fetch new torrents for a specific ShowRSS user and kick-off a download
+Fetch new torrents for a specific ShowRSS user and kick-off a download.

 Installation
 ------------